woodies11/calendarist/README.md

 ### Note about API privacy
 Since Todoist API currently do not allow non https:// url to be used as OAuth2 redirect URI, I have to redirect the flow to a file on my github page.
 This file simply forward everything back to the app.
 It is in no way tracking, collecting, or storing any sort of data anywhere at all.

+Also, the test API key in older commit has already been reset and will no longer work.